alan-turing-institute/AutisticaCitizenScience/platform-designs/wireframes/README.md

 ### Wireframes

 This folder contains resources and links to the designs for the citizen science platform.
-This includes links to wireframes and prototypes, and documentation (including documentation) created for the Autistica/Turing citizen science project.
+This includes a link to the most recent wireframe created for the Autistica/Turing citizen science project, as well as resources and documentation.

 The latest version of the wireframe alogn with design decisions and materials can be viewed on axshare.com: